Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/AdminListBundle/Resources/doc/AdminListBundle.md

 {
 ```

-Next we add the buildFiters() method and supply the fields we want to filter on.
+Next we add the buildFilters() method and supply the fields we want to filter on.
 Our document has a title, type and a boolean telling us the document has been reviewed.

 The first parameter of addFilter() method is the fieldname, the second parameter is the FilterType you want to use to filter this field with.
 The last parameter is the label for the filter.